Generating and processing optical waveforms using spectral singularities: Introduction

-The laser at threshold is related by time-reversal to a Coherent Perfect Absorber (CPA).
-Specifically, the Maxwell wave equation with outgoing boundary conditions for a finite resonator described by a susceptibility, $\chi ({\bf r})$, maps under time reversal to the same wave equation applied to a resonator with susceptibility $\chi^* ({\bf r})$, and incoming boundary conditions.
-If the susceptibility is real, this implies that the eigenfrequencies corresponding to the zeros of the S-matrix are the complex conjugates of the resonance frequencies and must occur in the upper half complex plane, and not on the real axis.
-However if the resonator has gain and is at the lasing threshold, then this time-reversal mapping implies that the system with equivalent loss perfectly absorbs the time-reverse of the lasing mode, at the same frequency.
-Such a resonator, tuned to have the correct amplitude and spatial distribution of absorption is called a Coherent Perfect Absorber, because it traps and then perfectly absorbs a specific coherent spatial waveform or wavefront (and only that input) \cite{chong2010coherent,baranov2017coherent}.
-However it has recently been emphasized that zeros of the S-matrix {\it off} the real axis, which cannot be accessed with steady-state harmonic excitation, {\it can} be accessed transiently with a complex exponential input $A \exp[-i(\omega_z + i\gamma_z)t $, where $\omega_z + i\gamma_z$ is the eigenfrequency of the zero of the S-matrix \cite{baranov2017coherentvirtual}.
-Note that this wave form has an exponentially growing amplitude at rate $\gamma_z$ and can only be applied transiently.
+CPA is the generalization to arbitrary multichannel scattering of the concept of critical coupling to a lossy resonator with a single input channel.
+However, it has recently been emphasized that zeros of the S-matrix {\it off} the real axis, which cannot be accessed with steady-state harmonic excitation, {\it can} be accessed transiently with a complex exponential input $A \exp[-i(\omega_z + i\gamma_z)t $, where $\omega_z + i\gamma_z$ is the eigenfrequency of the zero of the S-matrix \cite{baranov2017coherentvirtual}.
+Note that this waveform has an exponentially growing amplitude at rate $\gamma_z$ and can only be applied transiently.
 Accessing this "virtual" CPA does not correspond to actual absorption if the system is lossless, but rather to energy buildup and storage in the resonator until the exponential ramp is turned off.
-Such a concept of reversing decay from a resonator or even spontaneous emission from a single atom has been also suggested without connection to the CPA concept \cite{heugel2010analogy}.
-Finally, there is a third important case \cite{ra2020virtual} noted, but not studied in detail in earlier work.
+It should be noted that such a concept of reversing decay from a resonator or even spontaneous emission from a single atom has also been suggested without connection to the CPA concept \cite{heugel2010analogy}.
+Finally, there is a third important case \cite{ra2020virtual}, noted, but not studied in detail in earlier work.
 If the resonator is not lossless, but doesn't have enough absorption to bring the zeros to the real axis, then each zero will have an imaginary frequency $\gamma_z \approx (\gamma_0 - \gamma_{a})$, where $\gamma_a$ is the absorption rate, and $\gamma_0$ is the imaginary part of the frequency of the lossless resonator.
 When such a resonator is excited with the appropriate complex frequency, no scattering will occur while the drive is on, but during this period the resonator will both accumulate energy and dissipate part of that energy via absorption, so that when the drive is turned off, some but not all of the incident energy will be released.
 We will study such a case below.